 All in all, he exhibited nearly all the signs and symptoms of autism, on a moderate level.

 What are the symptoms of autism?

 At age 9, my son may experience a relatively mild concern regarding his health that arises once in a while that we continue to address through diet and nutrition.
 When he was 5.5 years old he developed tonsillitis that caused sleep apnea, which we cured with vitamin C, zinc, and fresh organic carrot & orange juice.
-However he has not really had a significant health concern since then.

 Although his health will probably always be a bit of a balancing act due to the impact of the vaccines he received, he has come a long way.